persteenolsen/dotnet-6-minimal-api/README.md

 - A Simple Web API
 - Display a list of Products
-- Display a Product by a Id
+- Display a Product by a selected Id

 # Tech used for creating the Web App